JSON Online Formatter Editor

 Is my JSON data uploaded to any server?

-By default, no. Parsing, formatting, minifying, escape / unescape, sorting, diffing, masking, and converting JSON to YAML / TOML / XML / Go struct all run locally in your browser.
+By default, no. In this JSON online formatter editor, parsing, formatting, minifying, escape / unescape, sorting, diffing, masking, and converting JSON to YAML / TOML / XML / Go struct / TypeScript all run locally in your browser.
 Your data is only sent to the server when you explicitly use the "Share" or "Fetch JSON" feature.

 How does the Share feature handle my data?